IdoiaRojoLazaro/blockchain-developer-bootcamp-final-project/avoiding_common_attacks.md

 Low-level call return value is checked to make sure to handle the possibility that the call will fail.

 ## Checks-Effects-Interactions Pattern - SWC-107
-All internal state changes are performed before the call is executed
+All internal state changes are performed before the call is executed.
+ReturnExcess

+## Reentrancy attack
+Reentrancy Guard present in the ReturnExcess function

 ## Gas Limit and Loops
 Loops are limited when they are needed. // TO-DO fetch in batches